-Photovoltaic panels are mushrooming on our roofs.
+Photovoltaic panels to generate solar energy are mushrooming on our roofs.
 Alongside the army of cell phone masts, satellite dishes and solar water heaters.
 There are government support schemes to encourage us to install.
 But before we speak to the salesmen, and there are around 30 plus firms in the sector here now, what do we need to know?

 Charles Yousif of the Institute of Sustainable Energy at the University of Malta and also Secretary General of the Malta Energy Efficiency & Renewable Energies Association, answers FAQs on the whole photovoltaic trend.
 Charles entitled his answers:’Photovoltaics: Today’s Energy Choice for Future Energy Savings’ as while you won’t have a totally zero electricity bill with photovoltaics, you won’t be at the mercy, as much, of price hikes in fossil fuel produced electricity.
 Essential reading for homeowners thinking green.